manticoresoftware/manticoresearch/manual/english/Creating_a_table/Data_types.md

 In RT mode, the exact logical table name is stored in Manticore's metadata while table files use a bounded portable ASCII basename.
 This lets byte-distinct names coexist on case- or normalization-insensitive filesystems and avoids Windows reserved filenames.
 The component mapping does not prevalidate the complete storage path; operating-system path limits still apply, and a later filesystem error reports the failing path and OS error.

-For names created through SQL, Manticore converts ASCII uppercase letters to lowercase.
+For table, field, and attribute names created through SQL, Manticore converts ASCII uppercase letters to lowercase.
 Non-ASCII characters retain their original spelling.
 Configuration section names in Plain mode are case-sensitive, including their ASCII letters.
 Unicode case folding and Unicode normalization are not applied in either mode, so use the exact Unicode spelling consistently.

 For example:
 * Valid unquoted names: `title`, `product_id`, `user_name_2`, `товары2026`, `商品表`, `📦метка`